MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapelement-class.md

 ---
-title: "MapElement Class | Microsoft Docs" ms.author: "pablocan"
+title: MapElement Class | Microsoft Docs
+description: Describes the MapElement class for Android and iOS and provides the class' properties, accessibility elements, and additional references. ms.author: pablocan
 ---

 # MapElement Class